czi-catalystproject/hub-champion-training/episodes/manage_images.md

 Objectives

 - explain the value of reproducibility with containerized software environments
-- select pre-configured JupyterLab or RStudio image containers for their hub
+- select pre-configured JupyterLab or RStudio containers for their hub
-- pull a custom image container for their hub
+- pull a custom container for their hub
 :::

 :::::